Ambassadors

 YOUR GEAR GUIDE FOR RUNNING WITH YOUR DOG

-When it comes to getting out the door, it really is a simple set of gear, for both the human and the dog.
-Running shoes and clothes, leash and harness.
+When it comes to getting out the door, it’s really important to have the right gear for both you and your dog.

-• Footwear: Head to your local independent running shop!
-They are the experts.
+• Footwear: Having comfortable running shoes in the right size plays a huge role in having successful and enjoyable runs.
+Head to your local independent running shop — they are the experts.
 Your feet (and whole body, really) will thank you.

 • Running Belt or Pack: As runs get longer (and/or hotter) you may find that you need a running pack to carry some essential items.
-EX: phone, water bottle, calories, chapstick, sunscreen, dog bowl, jacket, extra gloves.
+EX: phone, water bottle, snack, chapstick, sunscreen, dog bowl, jacket, extra gloves.
+Check out gear like the Trail Runner™ Belt to carry all your essentials.

 LET’S GO: TRAINING PLAN FOR RUNNING A 5K WITH YOUR DOG

 Here's a look at a 4-week training plan to get you and your dog out and running together.
-This guide focuses on timed workouts rather than distance to keep the focus on building up more time moving together and making running a part of your and your dog’s routine.
-Head over to our other post for more details on workouts and training tips from PD and me.
+This guide focuses on timed workouts rather than distance to keep the focus on building up more time moving together and making running a part of you and your dog’s routine.

 YOU’RE READY AND SET TO RUN (AND KEEP RUNNING!)

-Having your sidekick there with you as you get out and move together makes it all worth it, and will be the reason that you’ll probably make movement a part of your routine.
+Having your sidekick there with you as you get out and move together makes it all worth it.
+Now go enjoy the trails together!